How to Determine if Your Child has Outgrown their Shoes? – 2 Simple Steps!

 I have found this to be the most effective way to check if your child has outgrown their shoes or not, considering that you don’t have access to a specialized children’s shoe store in your area.

-If after following these two steps you are still unsure whether your child has growing room in their shoes or not, please do not hesitate to contact me and I will help you figure it out: fittingchildrensshoes@gmail.com
+If after following these two steps you are still unsure whether your child has growing room inside their shoes, please do not hesitate to contact me and I will help you figure it out: fittingchildrensshoes@gmail.com

-Having your kids’ shoes properly fitted are critical to the healthy development of your child’s feet.
+Having your kids’ shoes properly fitted is critical to the healthy development of your child’s feet.

 Have you found another way to check if your child still has growing room in the shoes?
 Please share your method below so other parents can benefit from your experiences.